hull-ships/hull-clearbit/assets/readme.md

 ## Reveal

-The Reveal feature of the connector allows you to turn your anonymous website traffic into company profiles to power targeted campaigns and close more named accounts .
+The Reveal feature of the connector allows you to turn your anonymous website traffic into company profiles to power targeted campaigns and close more named accounts.

 You can enable or disable the feature by toggling the checkbox in the **Reveal** section of the Settings tab:
 ![Reveal 1](./docs/reveal01.png)